Merkelis Giedraitis: Neglected diocese

+Priest education

 The diocese had only about 18 to 20 priests (about seven of them spoke Lithuanian), and the shortage of priests – particularly those who spoke Lithuanian – was one of the most pressing issues.
 There was no priest seminary in Lithuania until Vilnius Priest Seminary was established in 1582.
 That meant that most priests came from Poland after they could not get a local posting due to lack of education or moral virtues.
 Only a few select Lithuanian nobles could travel to universities abroad.
 Varniai cathedral school provided primary education.
 Giedraitis established and taught at educational courses in Alsėdžiai that prepared about twenty priests; one of them – Melchior Gieysz – later became bishop of Samogitia.
 Based on the last will of his predecessor Jurgis Petkūnas, Giedraitis sponsored education of 12 clerics at the seminary in Vilnius laying the foundation for the Samogitian Priest Seminary.

 He also sought to establish Kražiai College, which was accomplished after his death.
 Giedraitis sought assistance from the Jesuits and invited them to Samogitia.
 In April 1582, he consecrated St. James's Cathedral, Riga, which was granted to the Jesuits by King Stephen Báthory.
 The Jesuits in Riga organized several missions into northern Diocese of Samogitia, but that was insufficient and Giedraitis wrote to the Superior General of the Society of Jesus asking to send Jesuit missionaries.
 The Superior General sent two men, Motiejus Galminas and Merkelis Daugėla, who settled in Kražiai.

-When Giedraitis became the bishop, there were no monasteries in the diocese.
-In 1603, Hetman Jan Karol Chodkiewicz brought the Bernadines to Kretinga where they established the Kretinga Monastery.
+Churches and parishes

 Giedraitis worked to strengthen existing parishes, regain parishes taken over by the Protestants, and establish new parishes.
 He obtained two royal decrees (from Stephen Báthory on 1 August 1578 and from Sigismund III Vasa on 2 April 1592) ordering the Protestants to return lands and property usurped from the Catholic Church.
 In several instances, Giedraitis had to sue the Protestants in courts.
 He managed to recover several churches, including in Kražiai, Kėdainiai, Linkuva (1605), and Kelmė (shortly after his death in 1609).
 Giedratis constructed certain tents next to Catholic churches occupied by the Protestants so that Catholic priests could attract people visiting the traditional parish festivals.
 The Reformation peaked in Samogitia in 1580s and 1590s.

 During Giedraitis' tenure, twelve new churches were built in the diocese.
 They were funded by the King, nobles, or Giedraitis himself.
 Some of them were built near the borders with the Protestant Duchy of Prussia and Duchy of Livonia.
 When Giedraitis died, the diocese had 50 parishes.
 According to Motiejus Valančius, Giedraitis established three deaneries (in Virbalis, Viduklė, and Luokė) in 1587, but documents mentioning deaneries in the diocese date only from 1619–1620.

+When Giedraitis became the bishop, there were no monasteries in the diocese.
+In 1603, Hetman Jan Karol Chodkiewicz brought the Bernadines to Kretinga where they established the Kretinga Monastery.